 Since the establishment of URDL in 1967, the residential construction and redevelopment within the URDL has continued to prove that the County excels in conserving its urban and rural communities by revitalizing existing communities and directing new development into the County's community conservation and designated growth areas.
-Water and sewer planning to allow those public utilities only in urban areas ensures development is concentrated inside the URDL, thus reducing sprawl.
-Since the adoption of Master Plan 2020, there have been several amendments to it:
+Water and sewer planning to allow those public utilities only in urban areas ensures development is concentrated inside the URDL, thus reducing sprawl (Master Plan 2020, page 2).